-When using a website builder to create your website, the About Us page is one of the first supporting pages you’ll likely design, regardless of the industry you’re in.
+Your About Us page is one of the first supporting pages you’ll likely design when building your website, regardless of the industry you’re in.

-They may go by different labels—About, Story, Mission—but these types of pages generally serve the same key purpose: to be the page for a brand to say, “This is who we are.”
+It may go by different labels—About, Story, Mission—but these types of pages serve the same key purpose: to be the page for a brand to say, “This is who we are.”

-When a visitor wants to learn more about you or your business, the About page is the page they’ll look for.
+When a visitor wants to learn more about you or your business, the About page is what they’ll look for.

 What is an About Us page?

 Shoppers are also interested in a company’s mission.
-They’ll use the About Us page to determine if they share core values with the business and to decide if they want to shop with the business or not.
+They’ll use the About Us page to determine if they share core values with the business and to decide if they want to shop with you or not.